-To make the most of your stay, why not visit the Visitor Gateway Newark located on Appletongate next to the Palace Theatre for detailed information of things to do in and around the Town.
+To make the most of your stay, why not visit the Visitor Information Centre Newark located on Appletongate next to the Palace Theatre for detailed information of things to do in and around the Town.

 Many reminders of the town's involvement in the Civil War can still be seen in the town, including its imposing 12th century castle.